andrewCohn/BotFinder/README.md

 All of our models are stored in src/models
 To run one of these models please simply compile and run every cell of the Jupyter Notebook file.
+Our report is "Report.pdf" in the root directory of repo.
 We generally use these libraries and thus you will need to have them installed/available on your system:
  * Gensim
  * numpy